bencoveney/bencoveney.github.io/posts/pnpm-package.md

 TODO Diagram: Diagram of reusing some of the new structure.

+Another way these thoughts have manifested is in the [Micro Frontends](https://micro-frontends.org/) pattern, where one user-facing website or app can be constructed from multiple small front-ends.
+This pattern leans into [Conway's Law](https://en.wikipedia.org/wiki/Conway's_law) and allows different frontend teams to own a subsection of the website as a whole.

 ## Friction and the Pace of Development

 As with everything in life, there are tradeoffs.
 After working within a structure like this for a while, you might start to notice a bit of drag.